INDOC Graduation is Saturday, August 24

-You will be expected to arrive at a particular time on Wednesday; we will let you know closer to the start of indoc.
-When you arrive, you will be greeted by staff from the regiment and housing.
+New regimen cadets are expected to arrive at a particular time on Wednesday.
+The time will be released closer to the start of INDOC.
+Upon arrival, new regimen cadets will be greeted by staff from the Regiment and Housing.

-If you have any outstanding issues related to your medical paperwork or financial obligations, you must be prepared to fix them when you arrive.
-Bring all of the appropriate documentation with you.
+If there are any outstanding issues related to medical paperwork or financial obligations, they must be addressed and resolved upon arrival.
+Bring all of the appropriate documentation.

-If you have been injured or developed a medical condition that may prevent you from participating in indoctrination (ex. broken bones, serious sprains, etc.), contact Health Services at (718) 409-5424 to discuss any limitations.
+If an injury or medical condition arises that may prevents participating in Indoctrination (e.g., broken bones, serious sprains, etc.), contact Health Services at (718) 409-5424 to discuss any limitations.

 Communication with family during indoc

 MUGs are not allowed to make or receive calls or text messages during INDOC.
 In case of an emergency, please call the Regimental Assistant at (718) 409-7352 to contact the student.